python/cpython/Doc/library/unicodedata.rst

 .. function:: bidirectional(unichr)

-   Returns the bidirectional category assigned to the Unicode character *unichr* as string.
+   Returns the bidirectional class assigned to the Unicode character *unichr* as string.
 If no such value is defined, an empty string is returned.